 “What do you think is that?”

-“Fine, just promise me, you won’t go inside… You remember what I told you yesterday, right?”
+“Fine, just promise me that you won’t go inside… You remember what I told you yesterday, right?”

 “This is not a pyramid, David.
 It’s just a ruined temple.
-Nothing to worry,” assured him Kate.
+Nothing to worry about,” assured him Kate.

 As they approached, the ruins looked very well-preserved, seven of the fifteen original columns were still intact.